 To ensure that your team is operationally aligned, it’s important to invest time up front to map out your overall strategic goals for your outcomes management programs.
 Before you begin the process of creating or updating your strategic plan, your team should be able to answer the following questions:

-- What are your clinical, financial and administrative goals related to improving outcomes and why?
+- What are your clinical, financial and administrative goals related to improving and managing outcomes and why?

 - What outcomes will you measure?